Frontiers to the learning of nonparametric hidden Markov models: Introduction

-\paragraph*{Sharing estimation strength} Another novelty in the nonparametric setting is a ``coupling'' that appears between estimation for $f_0$ and estimation for $f_1$.
-Indeed, it is possible to estimate the combination $\psi_1=\pi_0f_0 + \pi_1 f_1$ at a fast rate because we avoid the inversion step: $\psi_1$ is simply the invariant density of $Y_n$, and so an empirical estimator achieves the nonparametric rate $n^{-s/(1+2s)}$ where $s$ is the smoothness of $\psi_1$ (this can be proven using Lemma~\ref{lem:paulin}).
+The transition in the rates arises due to a simple but unexpected phenomenon we call ``sharing estimation strength'', that can be described informally as follows.
+It is possible to estimate the combination $\psi_1=\pi_0f_0 + \pi_1 f_1$ at a good rate because it is simply the invariant density of $Y_n$.
+Hence a reasonable density estimator can estimate $\psi_1$ at rate $n^{-s/(1+2s)}$ where $s$ is the smoothness of $\psi_1$, with no dependence on $\epsilon,\delta,\zeta$.
 In the case where $f_0$ is much smoother than $f_1$, it may be more efficient to estimate $f_0$ and $\psi_1$, and estimate $f_1$ by plug in, rather than directly estimating $f_1$.
 This is reflected both in the upper bounds (see Theorem \ref{thm:1} and Theorem \ref{thm:rough}) and the lower bounds (see Theorem \ref{thm:2}).
-The precise analysis of how one can ``borrow'' strength from the estimator of the smoother emission density to improve on the estimation rate for the rougher emission density is more involved, but this is the ground idea.
+The precise analysis of how one can ``borrow'' strength from the estimator of the smoother emission density to improve on the estimation rate for the rougher emission density is more involved, but this is the inspiration behind it.